Find Affordable College Courses

 Nashua, NH

-You’ll be in good company if you decide to attend Rivier University.
-It ranked #2 on our 2023 Best Value Mental & Social Health Services Master’s Degree Schools in the New England Region list.
-Rivier is a small private not-for-profit school located in the city of Nashua.
+You’ll join some of the best and brightest minds around you if you attend Rivier University.
+The school came in at #2 on this year’s Best Value Mental & Social Health Services Master’s Degree Schools in the New England Region list.
+Rivier is a small private not-for-profit school located in the small city of Nashua.

 The average tuition and fees for an out-of-state graduate students at Rivier are $12,195 a year.